 Because the sea urchin chair was not filled with beads, it cannot be considered the first bean bag chair, but it was an essential predecessor of a chair that would be invented the following year.

 The First Bean Bag Chair

-Italian modernism was characterized by its use of new technologies and materials that had become available after World War II.
-Among these new materials were polystyrene and other plastics that could be easily and affordably produced for the masses.
+Italian modernism was characterised by its use of new technologies and materials that had become available after World War II.
+Among these new materials were polystyrene and other plastics that could be quickly and affordably produced for the masses.
 Creating these products required revolutionary thinking, and the input of designers was indispensable.

 Paolini, Gatti, and Teodoro created the Sacco to be a shapeless chair, but when full, the leather shell was shaped like a pear.
 Although leather is far from a type of plastic, it was a material that Italians took pride in, and they wanted the Sacco to be indisputably Italian.
 However, the target market for the chair was people belonging to or identifying with the hippie culture that started in the United States and had spread to Europe.
 The hippies were known to be very relaxed, and they were not interested in conforming to the norms established by previous generations.
 Thus, bean bag chairs fit with their culture perfectly.

 Bean Bags of the 1970s